On the multi-stage shortest path problem under distributional uncertainty: Conclusion

 We design two classes of non-anticipativity constraints (for acyclic and general graphs, repsectively) enforcing that the user's decision at some particular node cannot depend on future attacker's responses.
 Furthermore, by using some properties of the related one-stage formulation and linear programming duality the multi-stage problem is reformulated as a one potentially large linear mixed-integer programming problem.

 From the application perspective, we illustrate that the auxiliary distributional constraints can be constructed and verified by using some information from Bluetooth sensors.
-Finally, we conduct a numerical study where the one- and multi-stage problem formulations are compared on several classes of synthetic network instances.
+Finally, we conduct a numerical study where the one- and multi-stage problem formulations are compared with respect to several classes of synthetic network instances.
 It turns out that using adaptive decisions is practically relevant only for networks of a relatively small size, in which high quality adaptive decisions can be obtained within a reasonable time.

-With respect to future research directions, it would be interesting to explore some other types of objective criteria and ambiguity sets; see, e.g., \cite{Hanasusanto2016}.
+With respect to future research directions, it would be interesting to explore some other types of objective criteria and ambiguity sets; see, e.g., \cite{Hanasusanto2016}, in the context of our multi-stage shortest path problem.
 At the same time, it can be argued that another types of ambiguity sets imply the need for more advanced solution techniques as our partitions of the initial ambiguity set are based on some linearity properties of the auxiliary distributional constraints.
+As another possible option one may consider randomized decisions from the user's perspective; see, e.g., the related studies in \cite{Delage2019, Delage2022}.

 \textbf{Acknowledgments.} The author would like to thank Dr. Oleg Prokopyev for his helpful comments and suggestions.
 The article was prepared within the framework of the Basic Research Program at the National Research University Higher School of Economics (Sections~ 1-2).
 The research is funded by RSF grant №22-11-00073~(Sections 3-5).
+The author is thankful to the associate editor and two anonymous referees for their constructive comments that allowed to greatly improve the paper.